mihailo417/mirarr/README.md

 ### Download

-Head over to the [releases](https://github.com/mirarr-app/mirarr/releases) page.
-Download Apk for android.
-Download mirarr-windows.zip for Windows.
-Download mirrar.zip for Linux.
-Download mirrar.ipa for sideloading on IOS.

 Mirarr is available on AUR as well.
 ```bash
 yay -S mirarr-bin
 ```
 Note: On linux you need to have `xdg-user-dirs` package installed.

-### Some stuff needs extra love

-The app supports custom styles for special movies and TV shows that have enough character.
-You can suggest/request more of them in [this issue](https://github.com/mirarr-app/mirarr/issues/58).

 #### Do I need to login?